-Creating informative articles, blog posts, and case studies educate potential customers regarding the value of new products and services.
+Creating informative articles, blog posts, and case studies educates potential customers regarding the value of new products and services.
 Case studies, in particular, featuring customers already using these products and services help build confidence in these innovations.
 Your internal team should focus on crafting compelling stories around how your brand’s products and services solve its target audience’s pain points.

 A brand’s internal writers have their pulse on the industry and what’s happening within the company.
 They’re excellent resources for sharing information in an internal knowledge base.
 This centralized hub is where organizations maintain, share, and store information employees need to complete tasks.
 Examples of knowledge base management software include Airtable and Document360.

 Internal teams know your industry inside and out—and can eloquently write about it using industry jargon correctly.
-Besides knowing how to craft messaging speaking directly to professionals within an industry, they can dial back jargon, so communications are easy for prospects to understand.
+Besides knowing how to craft messaging by speaking directly to professionals within an industry, they can dial back jargon, so communications are easy for prospects to understand.

 Tightly regulated assignments

-Industries, like life sciences and pharmaceuticals, must follow tight regulations regarding terminology and topics when communicating company information.
+Industries like life sciences and pharmaceuticals must follow tight regulations regarding terminology and topics when communicating company information.
 Internal teams work closely with a company’s compliance and legal department, ensuring they meet the industry’s criteria during the content creation process.